All Episodes

 She stood by her husband.

-She had to go to Arkansas, give up her whole future to go to the Hayseed Hick State of Arkansas as far as the libs are concerned.
+She had to go to Arkansas, give up her whole future to go to the hayseed hick state of Arkansas, as far as the libs are concerned.

 She's never been an executive or run anything is exactly right.

-Uh just just uh I don't know.
+Just, I don't know.

-We you know all this.
+You know all this.

-Back to uh Obama uh or O'MacNabb, sorry, Barack O'MacNabb, uh who um accepts special interest money and played poker with lobbyist pals as an Illinois lawmaker, acknowledged Thursday that he swims in the same muddy water that corrupts Washington, but he pledged to reform the system if he is elected president.
+Back to Obama, or O. McNabb, sorry, Barack O. McNabb, who accepts special interest money and played poker with lobbyist pals as an Illinois lawmaker, acknowledged Thursday that he swims in the same muddy water that corrupts Washington.

-Uh rival Hillary Rodham Clinton doesn't recognize the problem, Obama said.
+Rival Hillary Rodham Clinton doesn't recognize the problem, Obama said.

-The fact of the matter is I played poker with them, so I don't think that lobbyists are evil.
+The fact of the matter is, I played poker with them, so I don't think that lobbyists are evil.

 Never heard that position before.

-And in this story, it's really Michelle Obama who is uh going after Hillary on truth and the ability of Hillary to run her own house.
+And in this story, it's really Michelle Obama who is going after Hillary on truth and the ability of Hillary to run her own house.

 Get this quote.

-Even Michelle Obama presented a contrast on Thursday as she introduced her husband in an open air barn at the Cass County fairgrounds.
+Even Michelle Obama presented a contrast on Thursday as she introduced her husband in an open-air barn at the Cass County Fairgrounds.

-She told a it is it is just it's a joke what these people have to go through to be president.
+It's a joke what these people have to go through to be president.

-Go to an open air barn?
+Go to an open-air barn?

-What good is an open air barn anyway?
+What good is an open-air barn anyway?

-What would you put in an open air barn?
+What would you put in an open-air barn?

-She's referring to uh Mrs. Clinton.
+She's referring to Mrs. Clinton.

 There's nothing more important than your word.